guyroyse/imbaru/README.md

   - [Mistwood](regions/mistwood.md) - dense woods in the northeast bordering Ebhabla Woods
   - [Northway](regions/northway.md) - grassland and woods surrounding the road from the north gate
   - [Riverwood](regions/riverwood.md) - dense woods to the east of the north road
-  - [Rot Ridge](regions/rot-ridge.md) - wooded ridge giving way to red-soiled hills and stone along the rise
+  - [RedRidge](regions/redridge.md) - wooded ridge giving way to red-soiled hills and stone along the rise
   - [Scathe Ridge](regions/scathe-ridge.md) - spur off the Hellscathe Mountains from which bandits attack travelers along the road